 We have not rested on our laurels, we have other ideas for future development but as yet it is not possible to achieve any of our objectives, but having come this far from very small beginnings, who knows what the future has in store.

 Naturally, there have been many successes over the years.
 Scott Minto passed through the club to eventually play for Charlton Athletic, Benfica, Chelsea and West Ham.
-Less well known is a girl named Julie Ferret, who went on to play ladies football for Millwall Lionesses and England, and currently playing for Arsenal Ladies, Liane Champ, who used to attend training when her brother played for the club, although at that time, unlike Julie Ferret in the early years, she was unable to play in mixed S*X teams, as the F.A. no longer permitted it.
-In all, in excess of 5,000 youngsters, mostly boys, have passed through the club during it's existence, but thats another story.
+Less well known is a girl named Julie Ferret, who went on to play ladies football for Millwall Lionesses and England, and currently playing for Arsenal Ladies, Liane Champ, who used to attend training when her brother played for the club, although at that time, unlike Julie Ferret in the early years, she was unable to play in mixed-sex teams, as the F.A. no longer permitted it.
+In all, in excess of 5,000 youngsters, mostly boys, have passed through the club during its existence, but that's another story.

 Orpington Rovers Football Club is run entirely by volunteers.
 The club maintains its place in the world of football by having a dedicated membership and a strong committee.
 There are still seven members left from its inception, and many of the current committee remain with the club, even though their children have long since given up playing football.
 There are even a couple of committee members who have never had a son or daughter playing for the club.